9 Intro to Linux Administration

 .

-Bash is a real – if ugly – programming language, so you can assign variables with <var-name>=<value>
+Bash is a fully functional programming language, so that you can assign variables with <var-name>=<value>

 (no spaces allowed) and access them $<var-name>